Ayushgup85/c-style/readme.md

 // This compiles fine:
 struct Apple * apples = malloc( sizeof *apples );
 ```
+#### void Pointer
+The void pointer in C is a pointer which is not associated with any data types.
+It points to some data location in the storage means points to the address of variables.
+It is also called general purpose pointer.
+In C, malloc() and calloc() functions return void * or generic pointers.

 #### Give structs TitleCase names, and typedef them